 Factors Influencing Payout Package

 Every binary option trading firm has its payout rate.
 The percentage ranges from 70% to 80%; while some offer payout rates as low as 65%.
+You can read more about the regulation standards here.
 What causes this difference in payout rates?
 Well, that depends on a couple of factors like:

 - Underlying Asset and Time of Expiration: Naturally, the type of the asset being traded plays a big role in payout rates.
 An asset, like stocks, traded in a very volatile market translates to a higher payout rate because the risk is more.
 Also, time of expiration affects payout rate, in the sense that a longer expiration time means lower payout rate due to risk being low.
 The reverse is true for both factors.